For daily wit & wisdom, sign up for the Almanac newsletter.

-Why throw out some of the healthiest part of vegetables (potato peels, broccoli stems, etc.)?
+Why throw out some of the healthiest parts of vegetables (potato peels, broccoli stems, etc.)?
 Toss those vegetable scraps into a stockpot for a delicious, nutritious broth!
-Here are the best vegetables for a more healthy stock that will add a gourmet kick to a soup, stew, chowder, or casserole.
+Here are the best vegetable scraps to use in stock that will add a gourmet kick to soups, stews, chowders, or casseroles.

 A More Healthy Stock